 Certain delegated permissions also require a tenant administrator’s consent.
 For example, the ability to write back to Azure AD as the signed in user requires a tenant administrator’s consent.
 Like app-only permissions, if an ordinary user tries to sign in to an application that requests a delegated permission that requires administrator consent, your application receives an error.
 Whether a permission requires admin consent is determined by the developer that published the resource, and can be found in the documentation for the resource.
-The permissions documentation for the Azure AD Graph API and Microsoft Graph API indicate which permissions require admin consent.
+The permissions documentation for the Microsoft Graph API indicate which permissions require admin consent.

 If your application uses permissions that require admin consent, you need to have a gesture such as a button or link where the admin can initiate the action.
 The request your application sends for this action is the usual OAuth2/OpenID Connect authorization request that also includes the